Melihkrkvk/Akban-Web3-Practicum/README.md

-# Ether-Store-Smart-Contract
+# Akbank Practicum With patika.dev
-akbank practicum with patika.dev
+- Hands on Task (Beginner Level): Build and Deploy an Ether-Store Smart Contract